yosisa/fluent-plugin-tail-ex/README.md

 A path parameter can be configured using glob and/or date format (strftime).
 Furthermore, the plugin append file path to the configured tag.

+Note: In order to pass all tests, this plugin needs fluentd 0.10.26 or above.

 ## Installation

 Install it using gem: